You want smart political talk without the meltdowns?

 And you're keeping Harvey Weinstein's money too, because money means more than these phony words that you're uttering out on the campaign trail.

-It's in si it's in the music business, the movie business, the TV business, modeling business.
+It's in the music business, the movie business, the TV business, modeling business.

 It's all over the place.